 The hope in this process is that however well you do on the 200 test points will be indicative of how well you are likely to do in the future.
 This is analogous to estimating support for a presidential candidate by asking a small (random!) sample of people for their opinions.
-Statistics (specifically, concentration bounds of which the

-Which feature is it, and what is it's training error?

-"Central limit theorem" is a famous example) tells us that if the sample is large enough, it will be a good representative.
+Statistics (specifically, concentration bounds of which the "Central limit theorem" is a famous example) tells us that if the sample is large enough, it will be a good representative.
 The 80/20 split is not magic: it's simply fairly well established.
 Occasionally people use a 90/10 split instead, especially if they have a lot of data.

-They cardinal rule of machine learning is: never touch your test data.
+The cardinal rule of machine learning is: never touch your test data.
 Ever.
 If that's not clear enough: